idris-lang/Idris-dev/docs/faq/faq.rst

 Cumulativity means that if ``x : Type n`` and ``n <= m``, then ``x : Type m``.
 Universe levels are always inferred by Idris, and cannot be specified explicitly.
-The REPL command ``:type Type 1`` will result in an errror, as will attempting to specify the universe level of any type.
+The REPL command ``:type Type 1`` will result in an error, as will attempting to specify the universe level of any type.

 Why does Idris use ``Float`` and ``Double`` instead of ``Float32`` and ``Float64``?